-It is a matter of privilege for me to present the second strategic trade policy framework (STPF) for next three-year period, 2012-15.
-Present democratic government took the initiative to launch a three year strategic trade policy framework in 2009 instead of annual trade policies to address the concerns of our business community as well as our trading partners on frequent policy shifts – termed as S.R.O. culture.
-This initiative has served the purpose of giving a medium term outlook to our policy regime.
+It is a matter of privilege for me to present the second strategic trade policy framework (STPF) for the next three-year period, 2012-15.
+The present democratic government took the initiative to launch a three-year strategic trade policy framework in 2009 instead of annual trade policies to address the concerns of our business community as well as our trading partners on frequent policy shifts – termed as S.R.O. culture.
+This initiative has served the purpose of giving a medium-term outlook to our policy regime.

 Carrying this initiative forward, we are now launching the second Strategic Trade Policy Framework, for the period 2012-15.

-Despite various challenges faced by economy, our trade has shown consistent improvement.
+Despite various challenges faced by the economy, our trade has shown consistent improvement.
 Our exports increased by 27 percent in the year 2010-11 and touched a record level of us $ 24.8 billion.
 There was a slight fall of 4.7 percent in exports during 2011-12, due to the global financial crisis and lower prices of cotton in the international market.

 Ladies & gentlemen,

-Given the in-elasticity of our import basket, only viable option available with the government to address the issue of trade deficit is to put a higher level of effort for increasing our exports.
+Given the in-elasticity of our import basket, the only viable option available with the government to address the issue of trade deficit is to put a higher level of effort for increasing our exports.
 It is in this perspective that we have formulated the strategic trade policy framework for 2012-15.

 The strategic trade policy framework sets out policy guidelines and identifies principal areas of action to strengthen different aspects of Pakistan’s export competitiveness directly or indirectly.